Yemh1/assets/docs/APIs/README.md

 ### :black_square_button: API's Pending for development
 - [Resources](../apps/chatbot/README.md): We need an API to manage (GET, POST, PUT, DELETE) links to different resources around the classes.
-- [Status](../apps/status/README.md): Displays a status check of the entire BreatheCode platform.
+- [Bounties](../apps/status/README.md): Directory of possible contributions that students can make to the BreatheCode platform.
-- [Student External Profile (SEP)](../apps/sep/README.md): Search and display any student external profile

 ## Usage